lucacicchese/DLA_LABS/LAB01/README.md

 ## Environment

 The testing environment has been managed with anaconda:
-`conda create -n DLA -c conda-forge jupyterlab ipython matplotlib scikit-learn tqdm pytorch torchvision tensorboard standard-imghdr`
+`conda env create -f environment.yml`

 ## Exercise 1.1 - Simple MLP